Shraddha-1206/Adobe-Hackathon-2025/Round-1B/README.md

 # Round 1B - Persona-Driven Document Intelligence

 ## Overview
-This is a **sample solution** for Challenge 1a of the Adobe India Hackathon 2025.
-The challenge requires implementing a PDF processing solution that extracts structured data from PDF documents and outputs JSON files.
+This is a **solution** for Challenge 1a of the Adobe India Hackathon 2025.
+This requires implementing a PDF processing solution that extracts structured data from PDF documents and outputs JSON files.
 The solution must be containerized using Docker and meet specific performance and resource constraints.

 ### Build Command
 ```bash